-Health forms are due July 31.
+Health forms are due July 31 and can be updated in the Magnus Health System.
 You should have received an email with the forms.
 If the student’s physical was scheduled for after July 31, you should send the school the results of the last exam.
-Answers to many of your questions concerning health forms can be found in the FAQ section of Health and Wellness Services.

-To ensure a safe and productive school environment, we require all members of our community to familiarize themselves with our newly-updated 2018-2019 Student and Parent Handbook, which will be available after August 1.
+To ensure a safe and productive school environment, we require all members of our community to familiarize themselves with our newly-updated 2022-23 Student and Parent Handbook, which will be available after August 1.
 Once you have done that, please acknowledge its receipt on the Parent Portal.
 After you log in, select Student Handbook Permissions, click agree, then click “Save Policies” at the top of the page.
-(If you have forgotten your Veracross username or password, click here.)
 This online acknowledgment form must be competed by parents and/or guardians by September 1.

-Students will also be given a printed copy of the handbook during Welcome Days and will fill out an acknowledgment form in their first advisory meeting.
+Students will also be required to fill out an acknowledgment form in their first advisory meeting.

 Make sure you get all of the required summer coursework done.
 Information about Summer Reading and Course Preparation is on the website, here.